Britain's Hague seeks more Libya-Europe trade

+BRIEF-Lafe Corp expects to report substantial loss for FY ended 31 Dec'16

+* Expected to report a substantial loss for entire financial year ended 31 december 2016

-PARIS British Foreign Secretary William Hague said Thursday he sought a closer trade relationship between Libya and Europe and said Britain would not miss out on its share of contracts.
+PARIS, Sept 1 British Foreign Secretary William Hague said on Thursday he sought a closer trade relationship between Libya and Europe and said Britain would not miss out on its share of contracts.

 "We do want Libya and indeed the whole of North Africa to have a closer economic and trading relationship with the whole of Europe," Hague told reporters at the British ambassador's residence in Paris ahead of international talks on Libya.